Relieve Low Back Pain with Physical Therapy

 at BSR have advanced training in mobilizing and manipulating the joints and muscles of the spine.
 These forms of treatment will speed up your recovery.¬† Many patients with low back pain also require manual therapy to improve mobility of their hips and lower body.

 The physical therapists at BSR will educate you about your problem and provide you with the tools to manage on your own.¬†In most cases, individuals can manage their back pain without medications, injections or surgery.¬†Even when back pain persists for a long time, an active approach can be very effective.
 Therefore, understanding that back pain is a common occurrence and usually not due to any serious damage is the first step to recovery.

 Your physical therapist will teach you the exercises which are most appropriate for your condition, lifestyle, and interests.¬†This might include lumbar stabilization exercise, strengthening exercise, or various forms of aerobic training.¬† Proper knowledge and confidence about movement often lead to a sense of control and resilience.¬†Back pain does not have to be debilitating.¬†Call our office and get started.

 Commonly Prescribed Low Back Exercises

-Abdominal and low back muscles training are part of an individualized exercise program.
+Abdominal and low back muscle training exercises are part of an individualized program.
 Below are 3 basic exercises to start with before progressing to more advanced activities.